Sensitivity of the limit shape of sample clouds from meta densities: Results

 What does the copula say about the asymptotics?
-Everything, since it determines the df if the marginals are given; nothing, since the examples above show that there is no relation between the asymptotics of $F^*$ and the asymptotics of $G^*$ even with the prescribed marginals $f_0$ and $g_0$.
-One might hope that at least the parameters $\l$ and $\q$, determined by the marginals, might be preserved in the asymptotics.
-The point process $N^*$ reflects the parameter $\l$ in the marginal intensities $\l/|t|^{\l+1}$.
-However, $E^*=E_{\l^*,\q^*}$ may hold for any $\l^*$ and $\q^*$ in $(0,\nf)$ by taking $A=E_{\l^*,\q^*}$ in the second example above.
+Everything, since it determines the d.f. if the margins are given; nothing, since the examples above show that there is no relation between the asymptotics of $F^*$ and the asymptotics of $G^*$ even with the prescribed margins $f_0$ and $g_0$.
+One might hope that at least the parameters $\lft$ and $\q$, determined by the margins, might be preserved in the asymptotics.
+The point process $N^*$ reflects the parameter $\lft$ in the marginal intensities $\lft/|t|^{\lft+1}$.
+However, $E^*=E_{\lft^*,\q^*}$ may hold for any $\lft^*$ and $\q^*$ in $(0,\nf)$ by taking $A=E_{\lft^*,\q^*}$ in (Ex.2) above.

 We now start with the technical details.